Meet the Staff

 Hilary Bathgate – Lecturer in Applied Science

-Hilary joined Warrington Collegiate’s team in April 2015.
+Hilary joined Warrington & Vale Royal College’s team in April 2015.

 Before becoming a teacher, Hilary completed a forensic science degree at the University of Derby.
 She then worked in a forensics lab doing drug analysis before completing an MPhil in forensic provenancing of soil at the University of East Anglia.